asdacdsfca/dsc180_b08/README.md

-# Evaluating Time-Series Forecasting Models for Stock Price Prediction
+# Stock Price Prediction in the Electric Vehicle Sector: Advanced Forecasting Methodologies and Market Analysis

-This repository contains the implementation and analysis of various time series forecasting models, utilizing technical indicators and sentiment analysis.
-The goal is to explore how can techniques make informed decisions about investments.
+In the rapidly evolving landscape of financial technology, this repository represents a cutting-edge exploration of advanced machine learning techniques for stock market analysis and investment strategy.

 ## Overview
-Each notebook in this repository covers a different component of the time series forecasting pipeline.
+Each notebook in this repository covers a different method of stock price prediction.

-The data source of this repository is from ```yfinance``` a historical financial data API from Yahoo Finance.
+The data source of this repository is from `yfinance`, a historical financial data API from Yahoo Finance.

+- `time_series_chronos.ipynb`: Investigates the use of the Chronos time series forecasting model for predicting stock prices in the electric vehicle sector.

+- `time_series_TTM.ipynb`: Explores the application of Tiny Time Mixers (TTM), an innovative time series forecasting approach, to predict volatile stock movements.

+- `tech_indicators.ipynb`: Delves into the implementation and analysis of technical indicators such as RSI, MACD, and EMA to capture market trends and generate investment signals.

+- `fund_metrics.ipynb`: Evaluates fundamental financial metrics, including earnings per share and price-to-earnings ratios, to assess company valuation and growth potential.

+- `evasive_detection.ipynb`: Presents a novel sentiment analysis approach that identifies linguistic patterns of evasiveness in corporate communications, providing insights into potential market risks.

+- `Portfolio_Optimization.ipynb`: Combines advanced portfolio optimization techniques, including Mean-Variance and Conditional Value-at-Risk, to develop adaptive investment strategies that balance risk and reward.

 ## Dependencies